Criminal Justice Leadership, B.S.

 - Assess, construct, and critique options and solutions to crisis situations

-Individuals who successfully complete Mercer’s Bachelor of Science in Criminal Justice Leadership degree program are prepared to work as professionals in a wide variety of positions, including: correctional officer, probation or parole officer, law enforcement officer, correctional treatment specialist, youth correctional counselor, criminal investigator, FBI agent, victims advocate, fraud investigator, information security analyst or private investigator.
+Individuals who successfully complete Mercer’s Bachelor of Science in Criminal Justice Leadership degree program are prepared to work as professionals in a wide variety of positions, including: correctional officer, correctional treatment specialist, criminal investigator, criminal profiler, FBI agent, forensic examiner, fraud investigator, information security analyst, law enforcement officer, paralegal, private investigator, probation or parole officer, victims advocate, and youth correctional officer.

 Alpha Phi Sigma is a criminal justice national honor society with the goals of honoring and promoting academic excellence, community service, educational leadership, and unity.
 It is the only Criminal Justice Honor Society that is a certified member of the Association of College Honor Societies, and is affiliated with the Academy of Criminal Justice Sciences.
 The society recognizes academic excellence by undergraduates as well as graduate students of Criminal Justice Sciences.